srirangav/displayutil/README.txt

 displayutil is a command line utility for retrieving information about, enabling, or disabling darkmode, grayscale, nightshift, and truetone on MacOS X systems.
-It can also list some information about active displays.
+It can also retrieve and set the brightness level for some active displays along with listing information about active displays.

 Usage:

+    Brightness:

+        displayutil [brightness|br [display id] [0.0 - 1.0]]
+        displayutil [brightness|br [main|all]]

     Darkmode: